theQRL/api.theqrl.org/source/includes/_explorerAPI.md

 ## Block By Number

-> Returns a json response
+> This function only returns a json response

 ```shell